pengfei99/WorkflowPlayGround/airflow/docs/Deploy_airflow_in_production.md

 In this tutorial, we only show the single server setup.

+We will follow the below steps:

+- Install python and Apache Airflow
+- Install Postgresql and Configuration
+- Configure Apache Airflow
+- Testing with simple dag
+- Write unit file for Airflow to run as a systemd service

-## 1. Install python and system dependencies
+## 1. Install airflow

-As we mentioned before, airflow is released as a python packages.
-So we need to prepare a python virtual environment to install airflow properly.
+As we mentioned before, **airflow** is released as a `python packages`.
+So we need to prepare a `python virtual environment` to install airflow properly.
 In debian 11, the default python is 3.9, we don't recommend it at all.

-We recommend you to use pyenv to install python
+> We recommend you to use pyenv to install python

 ### 1.1 Use the debian default package(not recommended)
 ```shell